-Beginning in January 2018, a new 5-year contract with Groot will begin.
-In addition to the current collection of refuse, yard waste, leaves and recycling, Groot will collect electronics for recycling and provide weekly brush pickup from April through November.
-Single family homes will be paying $19.35 per month in 2018, a savings of $52.44 per year; and multi-family units will be paying $17.51 per month in 2018, a savings of $46.08 per year.
+A new 5-year contract with Groot began in January 2018 with annual rate increases in January, each of the next four years.
+In 2019, single family homes will be paying $19.35 per month in 2018, a savings of $52.44 per year; and multi-family units will be paying $17.51 per month in 2018, a savings of $46.08 per year.
 Senior citizens, age 65 and older, will be eligible to receive a 10% discount off their monthly service rate.
 Please contact Groot, 630-837-0800, to learn more about the senior discount.